Ri-Dearg/horizon-photo/README.md

 - Images sytematically organised for iframe image switching functions.
 - HTML has been validated with [W3C HTML5 Validator](https://validator.w3.org/)
 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and auto-prefixed with [CSS Autoprefixer](https://autoprefixer.github.io/)
-- Each javascript file was tested on the site for errors and fucntionality using the console.
+- Each javascript file was tested on the site for errors and fucntionality using the console and with [JSHint](https://jshint.com/).
 - gitignore file has been included to prevent system file commits
 - Each feature was developed and tested in its own branch before being pushed to master.